-The free account doesn’t support versioning either (being able to restore previous versions of a file) and neither, as far as we can tell, does upgrading to the Personal Pro plan that costs £8 / $10 per month for 100GB of storage and a file size limit of 5GB.
+The free account doesn’t support versioning either (being able to restore previous versions of a file) and neither does upgrading to the Personal Pro plan that costs £8 / $10 per month for 100GB of storage and a file size limit of 5GB.

 On the business side there’s a range of options, kicking off with the Starter plan for £4 / $5 per month, which also offers 100GB, a slightly lower 2GB file size, works with teams of 3-10 people, supports document encryption, granular permissions and stores previous versions of any file.

 Functionally, Box is very good.
-The interfaces on the desktop and mobile apps (available on Windows, macOS, iOS, Android, & Blackberry) are slick and well designed, with plenty of options for creating, uploading and sorting files.
+The interfaces on the desktop and mobile apps (available on Windows, macOS, iOS, Android) are slick and well designed, with plenty of options for creating, uploading and sorting files.

 Bottom Line: For documents and photos it’s a good service, but the best experience is the one for business users.

 Swiss-based Tresorit takes security and privacy very seriously indeed.
 There's end-to-end encryption as standard, zero-knowledge authentication (meaning Tresorit doesn’t know your password and can’t access your data), multiple copies of files kept on multiple servers for backups, 2-factor authentication and servers based in the EU so that they benefit from rigorous privacy laws.

 This means it’s quite a compelling package if you want to be assured that no-one will be prying into your business.